 Looking for more great skinless, boneless chicken thigh recipes?
 Check these out:

 Boneless Chicken Thigh Recipe (Family Favorite)Print Pin Rate

 - 4 cloves garlic (pressed, or 1 Tbsp garlic powder)

 - 1 tsp salt

-- Place chicken thighs and the rest of the ingredients, except green onions, in a large bowl and mix thoroughly, making sure both sides of chicken thighs are covered with oil and spices
+- Trim fat from chicken thighs.
+Place the thighs and the rest of the ingredients in a large bowl and mix thoroughly, making sure that chicken thighs are covered with oil and spices really well.

-- Reduce heat to medium and continue cooking for another 4 minutes, flipping chicken thighs twice during the process
+- Reduce heat to medium and continue cooking for another 4 minutes, flipping chicken thighs twice during the process.

 - Reduce heat to medium-low, cover the skillet with a lid and continue cooking for another 3-4 minutes, until fully done (internal temperature 165 F).

 - Serve with your favorite side dish.
 Sprinkle with chopped green onions and Italian parsley (optional).